silnrsi/palaso-python/README.rst

 This is a standard python setuptools project, with debian packaging in the ``debian/master`` branch.

-Several packages have been promoted to the own external repositories these
+Several packages have been promoted to their own external repositories, including:
-included:

 * The Smith font & keyboard build system: https://github.com/silnrsi/smith
 * palaso.sldr & scripts have moved to: https://github.com/silnrsi/sldrtools